koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

  - `basedir`: Koinos base directory
  - `amqp`: AMQP server URL
+ - `seed`: Seed string with which the node will generate an ID (A randomized seed will be generated if none is provided)
+ - `peer`: Address of a peer to which to connect (may specify multiple)
+ - `direct`: Address of a peer to connect using gossipsub.WithDirectPeers (may specify multiple) (should be reciprocal)
  - `log-level`: The log filtering level
  - `instance-id`: An ID that uniquely identifies the instance
  - `checkpoint`: Block checkpoint in the form height:blockid (may specify multiple times)
- - `direct`: Address of a peer to connect using gossipsub.WithDirectPeers (may specify multiple) (should be reciprocal)
  - `force-gossip`: Force gossip mode
- - `gossip`: Enable gossip mode (default true)
+ - `disable-gossip`: Disable gossip mode
  - `listen`: The multiaddress on which the node will listen
- - `peer`: Address of a peer to which to connect (may specify multiple)
- - `pex`: Exchange peers with other nodes (default true)
- - `seed`: Seed string with which the node will generate an ID (A randomized seed will be generated if none is provided)

 ## Block Producer

+ - `help`: Print this help message and exit
  - `basedir`: Koinos base directory
  - `amqp`: AMQP server URL
  - `log-level`: The log filtering level